Extended Data Services

 Many standard definition receivers produced by Dish Network encode XDS data into their output signal.
 Data encoded includes time of day, program name, program description, program time remaining, channel identification, and content rating.
 This data is obtained from the satellite service's EPG and replaces any data which may have been present when the signal was uplinked.

 XDS uses the same line in the vertical blanking interval as closed captioning (NTSC line 21), and shares the available second video field bandwidth with the closed captioning channels CC3 and CC4, and with the text channels TXT3 and TXT4.

+XDS information is used by TV commercial detection software to skip advertisements.